Hammiuss/Portfolio-ham.github.io/index.md

 # Hi, I'm Aiham
 Welcome to my ICS4U portfolio.
 I’ll use this site to post my work and reflections.
-(And rant about #github)
+(And rant about Github)

 ## Highlights
 - 🔧 Project 1: *(title)* – *(1–2 lines about what it does)*